elixirland/xlp-book-club-API/README.md

 # Project: Book Club API

-## Introduction: Help a Book Club Keep Track of Their Reading!
+## Help a Book Club Keep Track of Their Reading!

 A local book club needs your help!
 They’re looking for a system to store their collection of books and monitor each book’s reading progress.